 As Vegetius, a late Roman writer points out, the construction of the camp was extremely important.

 Recruits are to be instructed in the manner of entrenching camps, there being no part of discipline so necessary and useful as this.
 For in a camp, well chosen and entrenched, the troops both day and night lie secure within their works, even though in view of the enemy.

 Establishment of the camp

 Construction began with defensive elements.
-Cut down trees were used for gates (about 15 meters wide) and watchtowers, which, after being constructed on-site, were placed on each of the four embankments (all of them were to be burnt the next day when the army set off on the road).
-The firing forces were located along the forechest.
-The space of 60 meters between ramparts (agger) and the first rows of tents was filled with cattle, booty and prisoners of war.
-It was so-called intervallum.
-As Polibiusz writes, they were placed here so that in the event of an enemy attack one could not reach them with fiery arrows.
-This space protected leather and canvas tents and wooden buildings against enemy shots and attempts to set the camp on fire during the siege.
+Cut-down trees were used for gates (about 15 meters wide) and watchtowers, which, after being constructed on-site, were placed on each of the four embankments (all of them were to be burnt the next day when the army set off on the road).
+The firing forces were located along with the forecast.
+The space of 60 meters between ramparts (agger) and the first rows of tents were filled with cattle, booty and prisoners of war.
+It was a so-called intervallum.
+As Polybius writes, they were placed here so that in the event of an enemy attack one could not reach them with fiery arrows.
+This space protected leather and canvas tents and wooden buildings against enemy shots and attempted to set the camp on fire during the siege.
 Thus, the embankment (agger) was built and a palisade (vallum) was built, which together with the excavation (fossa) surrounding them surrounded the whole camp. intervallum was left between the camp ramp and the soldiers’ tents.